rootcanopy/Book-Reviews/README.md

 //This was Inspiring
 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates

-//This dude - who had the same thinking before me http://book-bites.herokuapp.com/addreview
+//This dude - who had the style project,
+I referred back here abit when I was unsure http://book-bites.herokuapp.com/addreview

 //Google images for the Jumbotron Image